angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-03-malicious-powershell-activity/evidence/analyst-notes.md

 ## Initial Observations

 - PowerShell executed with encoded command-line arguments.
-- Activity originated from a user workstation.
-- Encoded commands are frequently used for automation but may also be used to conceal malicious activity.
+- Encoded PowerShell commands are frequently used for both legitimate administration and malicious activity.
-- Additional review is required to determine intent.
+- Additional analysis is required to determine command intent.
+- No evidence of malicious execution has been confirmed at this stage.

 ---

 ## Investigation Questions

-The following questions will guide the investigation:

 1. What command was executed?
-2. Was the command legitimate administrative activity?
+2. Does the decoded command perform administrative or malicious actions?
-3. Was PowerShell launched by a trusted parent process?
+3. Was PowerShell launched by a trusted process?
-4. Did the command attempt to download content or communicate externally?
+4. Did the command attempt to download files or communicate externally?
-5. Were additional suspicious processes created?
+5. Were additional processes spawned?
-6. Is there evidence of persistence, privilege escalation, or credential access?
+6. Is there evidence of persistence or privilege escalation?

 ---